Roy Peak is an American punk

 Ringling Bros.
 Circus.
 If you've played on stage in any

-North Florida club or church in the past fifteen years you've
+North Florida club or church in the past twenty years you've

 probably used something Roy built.